About Dr. Harvey A. Fishman

 - B.S.
 Penn State University Chemistry 1990

-- National Medical Board Examination, Parts I, II, and III (Board-Certified Physician in California)
+- United States Medical Licensing Examination (USMLE), Parts I, II, and III (Examination for Board-Certified Physicians in California)

 - American Board of Ophthalmology (Board-Certified Ophthalmologist)